alonfirestein/Hand-Alignment-Project/README.md

 # Hand-Alignment-Project

 ## This is a university based project in the field of Data Science and Machine Learning.
 ##### The idea of this project is based upon a research paper called "Harnessing Machine Learning For Interpersonal Physical Alignment" (included in the files).
-The research was conducdted by Dr. Roi Yozevitch, Dr. Hila Gvirts, Dr. Ornit Apelboim, and Dr. Elhanan Mishraky.
+The research was conducted by Dr. Roi Yozevitch, Dr. Hila Gvirts, Dr. Ornit Apelboim, and Dr. Elhanan Mishraky.

 The research presents a novel way to determine interpersonal physical synchrony state by inspecting hands’ postures obtained from a unique 3D depth camera device named Leap-Motion Controller.
 We have datasets with hand motion sensor recordings, our task was to classify the type of the hands moving: